-Not So Different: Cerebus and Cirin are both power hungry aardvarks who are prone to violent outbursts.
+Not So Different: Cerebus and Cirin are both power hungry and prone to violent outbursts.
 Both are unexpectedly strong (he's a shrimp, she's middle-aged).
-Finally, both tend to zealously guard their egos.
+Both tend to zealously guard their egos.
 Finally, they're both aardvarks.

 Orphaned Punchline: Invoked by Cerebus in Latter Days when he recounts the most disgusting thing he ever said and spares his audience everything but the punchline.